About me

 Reproducibility and methodological variation

 I am aware of the huge gap between the volume of neuroimaging findings and their translation into mental health research and practice, a gap that can be partially attributed to the lack of reproducibility and confidence in the findings.
-My primary research interest is to assess and mitigate the effect of methodological variation in neuroimaging to improve its translation potential.
+My primary research interest is to assess and mitigate the effect of methodological variation in research to improve translation potential.

 Methods development and Open Science